Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Framework and Experimental Setup

 \textbf{Why the Distinction Matters.} Open-world evaluation measures end-to-end effectiveness over all candidates, including cases where the entity channel is weak, absent, or noisy.
 Conditional evaluation instead isolates the subset of documents for which the entity channel can contribute.
 The two settings therefore answer different questions and should not be treated as interchangeable.

-If many relevant documents lack linked instances of the selected entities, conditional evaluation can overstate the usefulness of entity signals by excluding documents the entity pipeline cannot reach.
-We formalize this issue through the coverage metrics in Section~\ref{subsec:Coverage and Discrimination Metrics}.
+If many relevant documents lack linked instances of the selected entities, conditional evaluation with restricted denominators can overstate the usefulness of entity signals by excluding documents the entity pipeline cannot reach.
+We formalize this through the coverage metrics in Section~\ref{subsec:Coverage and Discrimination Metrics}.

+This coverage argument explains why entity runs built \emph{without} access to relevance judgments fail to exceed BM25 by a meaningful margin under open-world evaluation.
+It does not explain the high effectiveness reported for leaked entity supervision, which is measured over the full candidate pool with unrestricted denominators.
+The two phenomena have distinct causes and we treat them separately throughout.